This is the finished Plaza that cost $460,00 to buld.

 Eddie Franklin (I asked him to dance) says he is an engineer who doesn’t belong with the uneducated Filbert St folks; he just goes there to buy drugs.

 Lorraine, a long-time regular, seems the most comfortable of anyone on Filbert Street.

-Curdibo, the guy on the right, said he was "The Mayor" of the park when I met him.
-He lived in the house where the drugs were run.
-Then, a little after I took this photo he was shot and beat up and left with permanent brain damage.
+Curdibo, the guy on the right, said he was "The Mayor" of the old park and lived in the house where the drugs were run.
+Then, a little after I took this photo. he was shot and beat up and left with permanent brain damage.
 His family is taking care of him.

 "Federal Fed" died of natural causes in his tent just six months after I took this photo.